alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### N/A

 Do not use N/A in empty cells in tables.
-Use ‘no data’ or ‘not applicable’ instead.
+Use 'no data' or 'not applicable' instead.

 ### Names and personal titles

-Use a person’s full name the first time you mention them.
-Only include personal titles if they’re relevant to your content.
+Use a person's full name the first time you mention them.
+Only include personal titles if they're relevant to your content.

 For example, it might be relevant to include:

-- their [job title](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/#job-titles) beforehand, like ‘Prime Minister’
+- their [job title](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/#job-titles) beforehand, like 'Prime Minister'
-- an academic title like ‘Dr’ or ‘Professor’
+- an academic title like 'Dr' or 'Professor'
 - an honorary title like 'Sir' or 'Dame'
-- a military title like ‘Admiral’ or ‘General’
+- a military title like 'Admiral' or 'General'
-- letters like ‘OBE’, ‘MP’ or ‘KC’ after their name
+- letters like 'OBE', 'MP' or 'KC' after their name

-If they’re a member of the House of Lords, use their official title instead.
+If they're a member of the House of Lords, use their official title instead.
 You can [search the members of the House of Lords](https://members.parliament.uk/members/Lords) to find that information.

 When you mention a person again, use one of the following:

 - their [job title](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/#job-titles)
-- a title and their surname (like 'Mr', 'Ms', 'Lord,' 'Baroness' or 'Dr') - use ‘Ms’ for women without another title, unless they’ve expressed a preference for ‘Mrs’ or ‘Miss’
+- a title and their surname (like 'Mr', 'Ms', 'Lord,' 'Baroness' or 'Dr') - use 'Ms' for women without another title, unless they've expressed a preference for 'Mrs' or 'Miss'
-- a title and their first name, if you previously used their honorary title and they have a knighthood or damehood (like ‘Sir Mark’ or ‘Dame Helen’)
+- a title and their first name, if you previously used their honorary title and they have a knighthood or damehood (like 'Sir Mark' or 'Dame Helen')
 - just their first name, in more informal content

-Avoid using titles from other languages, like ‘Herr’ or ‘Madame’.
+Avoid using titles from other languages, like 'Herr' or 'Madame'.

 ### national curriculum